daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Introduction

-### What is a *growth fund*?
+### What is a *"growth fund"*?
-> A growth fund is a diversified portfolio of stocks that has capital appreciation as its primary goal,
+> A **growth fund** is a diversified portfolio of stocks that has capital appreciation as its primary goal,
 > with little or no dividend payouts.
-> The portfolio mainly consists of companies with above-average growth that
-> reinvest their earnings into expansion, acquisitions, and/or research and development (R&D).
+>
 > Most growth funds offer higher potential capital appreciation but usually at above-average risk.

 *Source*: [Investopedia.com](https://www.investopedia.com/terms/g/growthfund.asp)

-### What is the meaning of *crypto*?
+### What is the meaning of *"crypto"*?
-> A cryptocurrency (or crypto) is a digital asset designed to work as a medium of exchange
+> A **cryptocurrency** (or crypto) is a digital asset designed to work as a medium of exchange
 > wherein individual coin ownership records are stored in a ledger existing in a form of a computerized database using strong cryptography to secure transaction records,
 > to control the creation of additional coins, and to verify the transfer of coin ownership.
+>
 > Cryptocurrency does not exist in physical form (like paper money) and is typically not issued by a central authority.

 *Source*: [Wikipedia.org](https://en.wikipedia.org/wiki/Cryptocurrency)

 ### What do you mean by *crypto growth fund*?
-A **crypto growth fund** can be defined as a fully digitized version of a growth fund which is exclusively dedicated to investing and trading cryptocurrencies based on digital public ledgers (such as a blockchain).
+A **crypto growth fund** is a fully digitized version of a growth fund that is dedicated to investing and trading cryptos and tokens on public blockchains.

 It is an online-native investment portfolio that:
 - has operations uniquely in the cyberspace,